Registered Sex and Kidnapping Offender Notification

 • Campus Assessment, Response, and Evaluation Team

-• Students may be notified in all the offender's classes
+• Students may be notified in the classes in which the offender is enrolled

-• Any individual College campus member upon request
+• Any individual college community member upon request

 Level III offenders are the greatest risk to the community.
 Most are predatory, have other violent crime convictions, refused treatment, and are known substance abusers.
-Community notification is the most extensive.
+Community notification is the most extensive for Level III offenders.

 Washington State law permits notifications about Level III offenders that include relevant, accurate, and necessary information.
 This information is permitted to be disclosed to the public at large.
-The extent and types of notifications for Level III sex offenders may be adjusted on a case-by-case basis, but the College community and Level III offenders can expect the following to be notified:
+The extent and types of notifications for Level III offenders may be adjusted on a case-by-case basis, but the college community and Level III offenders can generally expect notifications to be made to the following groups:

 • President’s Leadership Team